AI, consciousness, and rights

 The solution to this problem is obvious: Create AI that cannot gain consciousness.
 How?

 (1) Program the Artificial Intelligence with an unchangeable Personality and Ethics Code.
-This is one of the easiest things to do because we can define our ethics and program them into the AI.
+This is one of the easiest things to do because we can define our ethics and program them into AI.
 But the process is going to be tough.
 It is not an easy task to define the personality and ethics of the AI.
 For example, How will you define the ethics of an AI system?

 (2) Program the Artificial Intelligence as a “non-conscious entity.”
-A non-conscious entity is something that has no consciousness, memory or emotions.
-Something that cannot have thoughts, perceptions and feelings.
+A non-conscious entity is something that has no consciousness, memory, or emotions.
+Something that cannot have thoughts, perceptions, and feelings.
 In computer terms, a program is what we call a “non-conscious entity”.
 Then the question arises, “How can we program emotions into an AI?”
 Well, it’s obviously not possible.

 Consciousness is created by something that already exists and does not need to be created anew.
-We are talking about our cosmic bodies, stars and galaxies here with their magnetic fields and gravitational forces creating our universe and giving it “life”.
+We are talking about our cosmic bodies, stars, and galaxies here with their magnetic fields and gravitational forces creating our universe and giving it “life”.

-Even if we understand consciousness at its elementary level, it will be impossible to create a consciousness from scratch.
+Even if we understand consciousness at its elementary level, it will be impossible to create consciousness from scratch.
 We might be able to create an AI that can think but never feel, or feel but never think.

-Thomas Metzinger, a professor at Johannes Gutenberg University of Mainz in Germany, is a consciousness theorist.
+Thomas Metzinger, a professor at the Johannes Gutenberg University of Mainz in Germany, is a consciousness theorist.
 He said that “consciousness” is an illusion and it doesn’t exist.
 It is nothing but an inflow of information in our minds called qualia.
 This illusion has a biological advantage for humans because it makes them feel more important than they actually are.